 Tuscola Illinois Nursing Home Abuse Lawyers

-If you, or your loved one, have been injured or harmed while a patient at Tuscola Healthcare Center, call the Rosenfeld Injury Lawyers law firm.
+If you, or your loved one, have been injured or harmed while a patient at Tuscola Healthcare Center, call the Rosenfeld Injury Lawyers LLC law firm.
 Allow our seasoned Tuscola attorneys to file your claim for compensation against all those responsible for causing harm to your loved one.
 Our years of experience can ensure a successful financial resolution to make sure your family receives the financial recompense they deserve.

 We urge you to contact our Douglas County abuse law office at (888) 424-5757.
 Schedule your appointment today to speak with one of our experienced lawyers for your free comprehensive recompense claim evaluation.
 We accept every nursing home abuse and neglect claim for compensation through contingency fee arrangements.
 This means our legal services are paid only after we have successfully negotiated an out of court settlement on your behalf or have resolved your recompense case in a court of law.